All the teletext stuff I could find compiled into one large, but very handy categorised list. Happy telly-texting.

 - The Viewdata and Teletext Frame Database is a browsable catalogue of archived services that aims to become the largest of its kind.

 - The Teletext Archaeologist, AKA Jason Robertson, is recovering teletext recordings from old video tapes.
-Here is a list of his recoveries displayed in a web viewer.
+His website contains more information on how teletext recovery works.

 International (Non-English Language)